Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Final Thoughts

-Then, use keyword tools to find the competition for topics you want to rank for.
+Then use keyword tools to identify the competition for the topics you want to rank for.
 Analyzing your competitors also helps you determine the profitability of your blog topic.

 So what do you think about different types of blogs?
 Which category are you going to consider to launch your blog?
 Have any questions?
 Let us know in the comments.